Maximillian30/alx-system-engineering-devops/0x02-shell_redirections/README.md

-Write a script a prints "Hello, World", followed by anew line to the standard output.
+Write a script that prints "Hello, World", followed by a new line to the standard output.